-There will be three individual Hearings with me in Musicianship I. Times for individual Hearings will be set up with the professor typically the same week as each of the three Aural Skills Exams.
-Hearings may consist of both Prepared Materials (assigned melodies) and Unprepared Materials (melodies at sight).
+There will be three individual Hearings with me in Musicianship I. Times for individual Hearings will be set up with me typically the same week as the three Aural Skills Exams.
+Hearings will consist of the following materials: Prepared Materials (assigned melodies) and Unprepared Materials (melodies at sight).